deepset-ai/haystack/docs/_src/api/api/retriever.md

  | embed_documents(docs: List[Document]) -> List[np.ndarray]
 ```

-Create embeddings for a list of text passages and / or tables using the text passage encoder and
+Create embeddings for a list of text documents and / or tables using the text passage encoder and
 the table encoder.

 **Arguments**: